 Monthly programs including dynamic lectures, tours, and special events highlighting aspects of local history.

-- Annual banquet including awards to individuals and/or organizations who make exceptional contributions to Arlington history.
+Host an annual banquet with a keynote speaker on a local history topic and awards for individuals and/or organizations who make exceptional contributions to Arlington history.

-- Collaboration with Arlington’s Black Heritage Museum related to the African American experience in the county.
+Collaboration on joint projects with Arlington’s Black Heritage Museum related to the African American experience in the county.